SNYKabbott/mod_proxy_jwt_auth/README.md

 Enables tolerance for missing env vars, off by default.
 By default if a mapped request env var is not present the server will return a 500 to the client.
 When this is enabled the server will add the claim to the JWT with an empty string for the value.

-`ProxyJwtAuthAllowMissing Off` currently non-functional, so do not enable in config scope unless it should be on for all locations.

 ### ProxyJwtAuthClaimMap directive
 **Description:** Add a request env var ID to JWT claim ID map